amerkay/wildamer.com/content/project/n8n-stripe-subscription-payments-salesforce-npsp-integration.md

 ---
 title: "Stripe Subscriptions & Payments ⇒ Salesforce NPSP CRM Integration [Full Downloadable n8n Workflow Template]"
 description: Manually importing Stripe payments to Salesforce NPSP is a pain.
-This workflow automates the process so that as soon as any payment succeeds or gets refunded (Credit card or BACS debit), the Salesforce Opportunity would be closed accordingly.
-If a Stripe subscription is cancelled, the Recurring Donation in SF would reflect that.
-Full n8n downloadable workflow included.
+This workflow automates the process so that as soon as any payment succeeds or gets refunded, the Salesforce Opportunity would be closed accordingly.
+Also, if a Stripe subscription is cancelled, the Recurring Donation in SF gets updated according.
 tags: [Automation, Integration]
 publishedAt: 2025-12-03